 Most of my merchandise is geared towards office workers and the style, type of fabric, etc is not in demand due to the current work-at-home setup.

-The pandemic did not just cause financial stresses to myself and my family but as well as emotional stresses.
+The pandemic did not just cause financial stress to myself and my family but also emotional stress.

 Impact of Dead Stocks on My Business